 John Farley agrees, saying that “other states will likely follow California with similar regulation, which will compound compliance requirements and the potential for increased litigation and settlements.”

-To learn more about the CCPA, see the Corvus webinar with Stu Panensky, viewable here.
+To learn more about the CCPA, watch the Corvus webinar with Stu Panensky here.